fsprojects/Rezoom.SQL/doc/Language/MissingFeatures.md

 goals and would make sense to add eventually.
 Pull requests would of course be appreciated!

-* Complete `ALTER TABLE` support for backends other than SQLite
+* Complete `ALTER TABLE` support for backends beyond SQLite
 * Support for mixing dynamic SQL into static queries, especially `ORDER BY` clause
 * Window functions
 * Table-valued functions